eoscanada/eos-bios/README.md

 * Do we auto-publish the `my_discovery_file.yaml` ?
 Make it a hook?
 * canonical_url ?
 * convention regarding URLs, which pieces we want to see in there (the name of the organization, `testnet-[network_name])

+* Allow ABPs to publish their `secret-p2p-address` (called Meshing data ?) while the BIOS Boot node is doing its job.
+  * The pasted data would simply be added to the list of addresses passed to the `join_network` hook when the BIOS Boot is ready and we receive the Kickstart data.
+  * Both be a base64 encoded JSON, one with `type=kickstart`, the other with `type=meshing` or something.